Sparse maps: Maps from simplicial complexes with controlled 1-waist

-\begin{proof} Let $f: Y \to [0,1]$ be a map that realizes the 1-width $W = W_1(Y)$.
-That is, each fiber of $f$ intersects at most $W$ simplices of $Y$.
-We can modify $f$ so that it is linear on each simplex of $Y$ and is injective on the vertices of $Y$.
-Furthermore, this modification can be done so that the size of the fibers changes by at most a factor of $C(D)$.
-Choose $N \le VW^{-1}$ points in $\RR$, $0 = p_0 < p_1 \ldots p_{N_1} < p_N=1$, so that $f^{-1}(p_i)$ does not contain any vertices of $Y$ and $f^{-1}([p_i, p_{i+1}])$ contains between $C(D)^{-1}W$ and $C(D)W$ vertices of $Y$, for each $0 \le i < N$.
-Since $f$ is linear on the simplices, each fiber $f^{-1}(p_i)$ can intersect a $d$-simplex of $Y$ in a $(d-1)$-dimensional polytope with at most $C(d)$ sides.
-And by the definition of $W$, the pre-image of each $p_i$ consists of at most $C(D)W$ such polytopes.
-We can subdivide $Y$ to get a simplicial complex that contains each $f^{-1}(p_i)$ in its $(d-1)$-skeleton, but still has at most $C(d)V$ vertices and, furthermore, each vertex is contained in at most $C(d,D)$ simplices.
+\begin{proof}[Proof of \cref{smallwaist}] Let $f: Y \to [0,1]$ be the map from the previous lemma.
+Set $W = 3W_1(Y)$.
+Since $f$ is injective on the vertices of $Y$, we can choose points $0 = p_0 < p_1 < p_2 \ldots p_{N-1} < p_N=1$, so that for each $0 \le i < N$, $f^{-1}(p_i)$ does not contain any vertices of $Y$ and $f^{-1}((p_i, p_{i+1}])$ contains between $W$ and $W+D$ vertices of $Y$.
+Note that $N$ is equal to $VW^{-1}$ times some constant depending on $d$ and $D$.
+Since $f$ is linear on the simplices and injective on the vertices, each fiber $f^{-1}(p_i)$ can intersect a $d$-simplex of $Y$ in a polyhedron of dimension $(d-1)$ with at most $C(d)$ sides, where $C(d)$ is some constant that only depends on $d$.
+By the definition of the 1-waist, the fiber $f^{-1}(p_i)$ consists of at most $W$ such polyhedra.
+So, there is a subdividision of $Y$ that contains each $f^{-1}(p_i)$ in its $(d-1)$-skeleton, contains at most $C(d)V$ vertices, and each vertex in the subdivision is contained in at most $C(d)D$ simplices.
 Let $Y'$ be this subdivision of $Y$.
 It now suffices to find a map from $Y'$ to $\RR^n$ that satisfies the conditions of the theorem.
-We begin by finding a map $F'$ from $Y'$ to a $n$-dimensional rectangular prism $R$ with one side of length roughly $NW^{\frac{1}{n-d}}$ and $(n-1)$ sides of length roughly $W^{\frac{1}{n-d}}$.
-To define $F'$ we divide $R$ into $N$ cubes of side-length roughly $W^{\frac{1}{n-d}}$.
-We will define $F'$ to map $f^{-1}((p_i, p_{i+1}])$ near the $i^{th}$ cube by repeatedly using \cref{extension} on each cube separately.
-Then we will compose $F'$ with a map that bends $R$ into a $n$-dimensional ball to get our final map $F$.